MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

         <td>attachment</td>
             <td><a href="#T_AttachmentValue">AttachmentValue</a>[]</td>
             <td>O</td>
-            <td>Complements the Product Offering description with presentation, video, pictures, etc.</td>
+            <td>Complements the Product Offering description with presentation, video, pictures, etc. Note: The Seller should include all documents describing the Standard Framework Agreement as an Attachment.</td>
             <td>Product Specification Attachments</td>
         </tr><tr>
         <td>productRelationship</td>
             <td><a href="#T_ProductRelationshipConstraint">ProductRelationshipConstraint</a>[]</td>
             <td>O</td>
             <td>Specifies the relationships with their names between Products described by related Product Specifications.
-As an example, an Access E-Line OVC references an Operator UNI and ENNI Product Specifications.</td>
+As an example, an Access E-Line OVC references an Operator UNI and an ENNI Product Specification.</td>
             <td>Product Specification Product Relationships</td>
         </tr><tr>
         <td>placeRelationship</td>